pub struct Maxset(pub f64);Expand description

 this comparison always produces an ordering in accordance to

-predicate as defined in the IEEE 754 (2008 revision)
+the totalOrder predicate as defined in the IEEE 754 (2008 revision)

 floating point standard.
 The values are ordered in the following sequence: